 I love teaching and have worked with 7th, 8th, and 9th graders and have also lectured at the university level.
 I currently teach Hebrew to third graders on weekends and volunteer-coach high school seniors in western Washington public schools on their college admissions essays and personal statements.

-Her nonfiction and fiction have appeared in The Atlantic, The Washington Post, The Iowa Review, American Literary Review, and The Rumpus, among others.
-She has just finished a coming-of-age memoir about the childhood loss of her mother to the guru Bhagwan Shree Rajneesh and is working on a novel.
+My nonfiction and fiction have appeared in The Atlantic, The Washington Post, The Iowa Review, The HuffPost, American Literary Review, and The Rumpus, among others.
+I’ve just finished a coming-of-age memoir about the childhood loss of my mother to the guru Bhagwan Shree Rajneesh and I’m working on a novel.

 You can find links to my fiction and nonfiction on the Published Work page.